MaximeMulder/Leaf/README.md

 ## How to run

 You can provide a file name as a command line argument to read and interpret the code of this file.
-You can also provide no argument to type and run code on the console.
+You can also provide no argument to type the input code directly in the console.

 ## Language